|033305||5 ul||0.1 mg|

 The microtubule network is a dynamic, force-generating cytoskeletal system essential for a number of basic cellular processes.
 Microtubules also serve as a track for force-generating kinesin and dynein motor proteins.
 As such, immobilization of microtubules onto solid surfaces such as glass coverslips and beads allows for the biophysical study of these molecular machines.
 Tubulin protein, the basic component of microtubules, can be functionalized by covalent linkage with Biotin-XX, a long-chain biotin derivative.
 Such modification must be performed in a way that maintains tubulin polymerization competency and functionality.
 The resulting biotinylated tubulin protein is useful in a number of applications ranging from optical traps to tubulin affinity columns.

 Labeled Tubulin-Biotin-XX is generated by reacting Biotin-XX succinimidyl ester with >99% pure tubulin protein, thereby covalently linking the biomolecule to random tubulin surface lysines.
-Polymerization competency is maintained during the labeling process by reacting the tubulin protein with the reactive biotin in its polymerized form and subjecting it to a final polymerization/depolymerization cycle.
+Polymerization competency is maintained during the labeling process by reacting the biotin with polymerized microtubules and subjecting the tubulin protein to a final polymerization/depolymerization cycle.
 The final product demonstrates an affinity toward streptavidin-coated beads (Figure 1) and streptavidin-coated coverslips (Figure 2).
 Specific labeling stoichiometries are indicated on the product label.
 The product is cryopreserved at 20 mg/ml in 50 mM K-Glutamate and 0.5 mM MgCl2 (pH=7.0).

 Storage and Handling

 Immediately transfer Labeled Tubulin-Biotin-XX to -80°C upon receipt.
 Thaw only when ready to use by placing briefly in a 37°C water bath followed by immediate placement on ice.
-Clarify the biotinylated tubulin after thawing to remove any protein aggregates by centrifugation at 90k rpm for 5 minutes at 4°C in an ultracentrifuge rotor (i.e. TLA 100).
-If desired, Labeled Tubulin-Biotin-XX can be aliquoted into smaller experimental batches, frozen in liquid Nitrogen, and stored at -80°C with minor loss of polymerization competency.
+Clarify the biotinylated tubulin after thawing to remove any protein aggregates by centrifugation at 90k rpm (350k x g) for 5 minutes at 4°C. If desired, Labeled Tubulin-Biotin-XX can be aliquoted into smaller experimental batches, frozen in liquid Nitrogen, and stored at -80°C with minor loss of polymerization competency.
 Avoid repeated freeze-thaw cycles.
 View detailed storage and handling instructions.